 However once endowed with the most important position of being a CEO, somehow, I ‘eliminated the thought of being an accountant by education’, it’s now nearly a decade since then.

-My ability to look at the business as a whole has done good to my organization’s bottom line.
+My ability to look at the business as a whole has done well to my organization’s bottom line.

 And that is what all aspiring CFOs need to depict – the ability to see the big picture and yet not lose out on the finer points that could affect the business performance.